tigefa4u/gitlabhq/doc/ci/yaml/README.md

 ### `needs`

-The `needs:` keyword allow you to execute jobs out-of-order, allowing you to implement a [directed acyclic graph](../directed_acyclic_graph/) in your `.gitlab-ci.yml`.
+The `needs:` keyword allows you to execute jobs out-of-order, allowing you to implement a [directed acyclic graph](../directed_acyclic_graph/) in your `.gitlab-ci.yml`.
 This allows to run some jobs earlier than other ones, disregarding stage ordering such that you can have multiple stages running concurrently.